Optimal Majoranas in Mesoscopic Kitaev Chains: Mesoscopic Chain Models

 \subsection{parity-crossings of the Hybrid Segment}

 Building on the mesoscopic description of the proximitized region of the chain discussed above, we introduce the spectral properties of an ABS in the isolated mesoscopic SC ({\it i.e.,} uncoupled from the effective QDs).
-Within the GF frameworkk, the energies of the ABSs are obtained from the poles of the bGF.
-This allows us to determine when the ABS approaches zero-energy and derive the condition under which it becomes resonant, cf. App.~\ref{App_A} and Ref.~\cite{Aguado2015} for details, \be \mu^\pm_c=\pm \sqrt{V_{z,c}^2-\Gamma_s^2} \, . \ee

-This condition defines the QPT boundary between an even-parity GS, where the ABS in the isolated hybrid section is spin-split by the presence of the Zeeman energy, and a odd-parity one, where the subgap state becomes spin-polarized by the dominant Zeeman energy, see Fig.~\ref{fig1}~(c).
-The transition is controlled by the competition between the Zeeman energy and the effective ABS energy $\epsilon_A=\sqrt{\mu_c^2 + \Gamma_s^2}$, as illustrated in Fig.~\ref{fig1}~(d).
+Within the GF framework, the energies of the ABSs are obtained from the poles of the bGF.
+This allows us to determine when the ABS approaches zero-energy and derive the condition under which it becomes resonant, cf. App.~\ref{App_A} and Ref.~\cite{Aguado2015} for details, \be \mu^\pm_c=\pm \sqrt{V_{z,c}^2-\Gamma_s^2} \, . \ee This condition defines the QPT boundary between an even-parity GS, where the ABS in the isolated hybrid section is spin-split by the presence of the Zeeman energy, and a odd-parity one, where the subgap state becomes spin-polarized by the dominant Zeeman energy, see Fig.~\ref{fig1}~(c).
+The transition is controlled by the competition between the Zeeman energy and the effective ABS energy $\epsilon_A\approx\sqrt{\mu_c^2 + \Gamma_s^2}$, as illustrated in Fig.~\ref{fig1}~(d).
 Notice that this criterion is analogous to the topological transition for MBS in nanowires~\cite{Aguado2015}, where $\Gamma_s$ plays the role of an effective gap within a low energy description~\cite{Pita2026}.
 As we demonstrate below, entering the odd-parity spin-polarized regime of the ABS in the hybrid has profound consequences for the low-energy spectrum of the KC and MZMs wavefunction properties, leading to qualitative modifications in the sweet-spot behavior and its stability.

 We now study the spectral properties of the mesoscopic hybrid in the chain when the ABSs are renormalized by the coupling with the adjacent QDs.
 In this way, we determine the conditions under which the chain hosts zero modes governed by the properties of the hybrid region.
 Throughout this work, we focus on the minimal KC ($L=3$).